Most dairies figure out they missed the summer opportunity in September.

 What the Market Is Saying Right Now

-The USDA’s 2026 Dairy Market Outlook has revised the annual all-milk price forecast to $21.25/cwt, one of the strongest price environments in recent years.
+The USDA’s 2026 Dairy Market Outlook revised the annual all-milk price forecast to $21.25/cwt, one of the strongest price environments in recent years.
 The base Class I price for June 2026 is projected at $22.18/cwt, up $2.03 from the prior month.
-Class III is forecast at $16.90/cwt, and Class IV at $18.60/cwt.
+Class III is forecast at $16.90/cwt and Class IV at $18.60/cwt.
 U.S. cheese exports are on pace to exceed 620,000 tons in 2026, supported by price competitiveness in export markets, while nonfat dry milk demand is strengthening on tight global supplies.

 (Note: Verify current USDA figures at usda.gov before publishing, as projections are updated monthly.)

-The operations that hold performance through summer are typically the ones that reviewed their summer ration in June, identified the energy gap before temperatures peaked, and made feeding adjustments while there was still time to matter.
+The operations that hold performance through summer are typically the ones that reviewed their summer ration in June, identified the energy gap before temperatures peaked, and made feeding adjustments while there was still time to act.

 Why Heat Stress Costs More Than Lost Milk